diosney/node-netfilter/README.md

 ## Requirements

-Basically the only system requirement is that the **netfilter** framework to be present in your system, which is almost sure is installed by default in Linux based OSes.
+Basically the only system requirement is that the **netfilter** framework have to be present in your system, which almost sure is installed by default in Linux based OSes.

 Other requirement is about permission levels.
 To properly execute the provided methods the application that uses the